|

 Photograph Collection, undated

-14 postcards and 1 b&w print
+14 postcards and 1 B/W print

 SWCPC 839 E1, 840 E1

-Post cards of various types and a Slim Whitman autographed photo.
+Postcards of various types and a Slim Whitman autographed photo.

 Tucumcari, New Mexico

-Photograph collection, 1917
+Photograph Collection, 1917

 4 copy prints